 Our team gets very excited for new projects built from scratch.
 These projects provide our team with the ability to evaluate all solutions and plan a great site or portal that best fits our customers’ needs and goals.
 It also gives us the ability to set realistic expectations in terms of how things will work, how long it will take us to complete and how much it will cost.

 Trying to modify another developer's code can often cause unforeseen issues; impacting the budget and timeline of the project.
 We don’t enjoy telling our new customers bad news when we uncover holes in their code or fixing functionality can take weeks; and costs more.

 However, this doesn’t mean that you should start from scratch every single time.
 We are constantly updating and enhancing our customer's sites without rebuilding the entire thing.
 Some website and applications are built using best practices and quality code that last for a long time.
 If your site has a solid foundation, it can be more cost effective to update the site instead of scrapping the entire thing.
 Make sure to ask that your site is thoroughly reviewed to see if it can be fixed.

 Keep in mind that not all issues and “black holes” are clearly visible or uncovered until you really get into the project.

 In some cases a small simple site can be fully evaluated, but a custom application with millions of lines of code is virtually impossible to fully evaluate economically.

 There are some items you should take into consideration when determining whether to fix what you currently have or develop a new website from scratch.

 Still not sure if you should fix your site or develop a new website from scratch?
-Give us a shout and we’ll help you evaluate your current site as well as your needs, goals, and vision for the update to determine if a greenfield project is the right move for you.
+Give us a shout and we’ll help you evaluate your current site as well as your needs, goals, and vision for your business.